Best Micro Four Thirds Lenses

 The Olympus 40-150mm f/4-5.6 is intended for daylight shooting, so as long as you’re alright with this, you’ll be good to go, unless of course you’re willing to use a tripod.

 There are a few alternative long-range MFT zoom lenses, but for its price:performance ratio, this one is the best by far.

-If you’re a professional wildlife or sports photographer, you’ll need to cough up a lot more for the f/2.8 version, but as long as you’re happy to shoot in decent light, the Olympus 40-150mm f/4-5.6 delivers excellent bang for the buck in a compact package.
+If you’re a professional wildlife or sports photographer, you’ll need to cough up a lot more for the f/2.8 version, but as long as you’re happy to shoot in decent light, the Olympus 40-150mm f/4-5.6 delivers excellent bang for the buck in an impressively compact package.

-For fans of long-range photography – this is definitely the first MFT zoom lens you should get.
+For fans of long-range photography – this is definitely the first micro four thirds zoom lens you should get.

 Focal Length: 45mm (90mm equivalent)